 To put it in a more straightforward fashion, ring modulation multiplies two input signals together to create two brand-new frequencies which are the sum and difference of the input frequencies.

 A device capable of ring modulation is referred to as a ring modulator.
 These electronic devices are most often seen with synthesizer units or modules.
-As the tile of this article suggests, they are also designed in the form of guitar pedals.
+As the title of this article suggests, they are also designed in the form of guitar pedals.